Mbed-TLS/TF-PSA-Crypto/docs/architecture/psa-crypto-repository.md

 from the development branch or from a specific branch derived from the development branch that we would need to rebase when we want to update the PSA-Crypto repository according to a newer version of the development branch.
-The rebase needs to be trivial in most cases which contrains what can be done in the specific branch.
+The rebase needs to be trivial in most cases which constrains what can be done in the specific branch.

 ### Build system